Rezamonium/altitude-checker/README.md

 cd Python\altitude-checker #  ← example if you save the downloaded files into "F:\Python\altitude-checker" folder dir   # ← optional, just to confirm the file is listed pip install -r requirements.txt

-## Checking the altitude
-1. Input your long and lat in the "Altitude check.xlsx" file
-2. Run the altitude.py file
-3. You can see a new created .xlsx file that include altitude